tarundevs/VHD/README.md

 ## Custom Modifications

-- The `librosacpp` library has been **modified** to accommodate the specific needs of the ADI MAX78000FTHR hardware, optimizing it for embedded use.
+- The `librosacpp` library(https://github.com/ewan-xu/LibrosaCpp) has been **modified** to accommodate the specific needs of the ADI MAX78000FTHR hardware, optimizing it for embedded use.
 - These changes include performance improvements, adjustments to the memory footprint, and adaptations to the MAX78000FTHR's specific hardware capabilities (such as sensor interfacing, real-time data processing, etc.).

 ## Purpose

-The primary goal of this project is to use a multimodal approach (ECG, Doppler Ultrasound, and Phonocardiogram data) to predict Valvular Heart Disease (VHD) in real-time.
-This is achieved by implementing machine learning models, utilizing the modified `librosacpp` library for efficient data handling and inference on the MAX78000FTHR.
+The primary goal of this project is to use a PCG data to predict Valvular Heart Disease (VHD) in real-time.
+This is achieved by implementing a convolution neural network with the CNN accelrator in ADI MAX78000FTHR microcontroller, utilizing the modified `librosacpp` library for efficient data handling and inference on the MAX78000FTHR.

 ## Hardware Used